Monday, June 05, 2006

 [6] an attestation that there is no pending application for a protection order in another court.

-An application for protection order filed with a court shall be considered an application for both a TPO and PPO.
+An application for protection order filed with a court is an application for both a TPO and PPO.

-Barangay officials and court personnel shall assist applicants in the preparation of the application.
-Law enforcement agents shall also extend assistance in the application for protection orders in cases brought to their attention.
+Barangay officials and court personnel must assist applicants in the preparation of the application.
+Law enforcement agents must also extend assistance in the application for protection orders in cases brought to their attention.

-Does the TPO or PPO have valid effect only within the jurisdiction of the court which issued the order?
+Does the TPO or PPO have valid effect only within the jurisdiction of the court that issued the order?

-Section 12 of RA 9262 provides, to wit, “All TPOs and PPOs issued under this Act shall be enforceable anywhere in the Philippines and a violation thereof shall be punishable with a fine ranging from Five Thousand pesos (P5,000.00) to Fifty Thousand Pesos (P50,000.00) and/or imprisonment of six (6) months.”
+Section 12 of RA 9262 provides: “All TPOs and PPOs issued under this Act shall be enforceable anywhere in the Philippines and a violation thereof shall be punishable with a fine ranging from Five Thousand pesos (P5,000.00) to Fifty Thousand Pesos (P50,000.00) and/or imprisonment of six (6) months.”

 What are the procedures in the issuance of a Barangay Protection Order?